Soneium Minato Faucet

 Do I need balance to claim?

-Can I use this for airdrops?
+Can I use this faucet for airdrop participation?

-Is it safe?
+Is it safe to use?

 Secure Access